kyzyx/kyzyx.github.io/_posts/2016-02-19-interactive-spherical-harmonic-visualization.md

 There are several different visualization modes:

 - The default view is a diffuse sphere lit by the spherical function as an environment map
-- Spherical function as an intensity image on a sphere (or, a specular sphere lit by the spherical function as an environment map)
+- A specular sphere lit by the spherical function as an environment map (which is the same as rendering the spherical function as the intensity on a sphere, with axes reversed)
 - Spherical function as the radius of a shape.
 This is the only mode that will let you see negative values, which are shown as green.
 Positive values are shown in red.
 - Cubemap of the spherical function (to be implemented)